MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/usbview.md

    `C:\Program Files (x86)\Windows Kits\10\Debuggers\x64`

-1. Open the kits debugger directory for the processor type you're running, and then select usbview.exe to start the utility.
+1. Open the kits debugger directory for the processor type you're running, and then select **usbview.exe** to start the utility.

+> [!NOTE]
+> If you don't see the file usbview.exe in the directory, make sure you installed Windows SDK in the correct directory.
+If the problem persists, try to reinstall the Windows SDK again and ensure that you select the **Debugging Tools for Windows** box during installation.

 ## USBView source code